QUASI-DEV/www/md/faq.md

 ### What's a 51% attack, and how do you prevent it?

-If someone was to acquire 51% of the DAO tokens, they could vote themselves as the service provider, and then send 100% of the funds to their own account.
+If someone was to acquire 51% of the DAO tokens, they could vote themselves as the Service Provider, and then send 100% of the funds to their own account.
 In order to prevent this, the DAO is able to split itself proportionally to the vote results, leaving the attacker with their funds and the rest of the participants in control of their own.
-Because of this mechanism, there is no incentive to execute such an attack, since it is not only unprofitable, but the attacker would also be stuck with worthless tokens from their own fork of the DAO.
+Because of this mechanism renders the attack unprofitable, there is no incentive to execute it.

-### Why is there only a single service provider at any given time?
+### Why is there only a single Service Provider at any given time?

 For safety reasons.
-In order to prevent a 51% attack, we needed to introduce the rule that the DAO may split up in case there is no mutual agreement on a selecting a service provider, which in turn removes any incentive to even attempt to bring about such an attack.
-Having room for more than a single service provider would negate this fail-safe.
+In order to prevent a 51% attack, we needed to introduce the rule that the DAO may split up in case there is no mutual agreement on a selecting a Service Provider, which in turn removes any incentive to even attempt to bring about such an attack.
+Having room for more than a single Service Provider would negate this fail-safe.

-### What is the process for selecting a new service provider?

-This takes place in two steps.
-The first step is a simple vote on keeping the existing service provider or choosing a new one.
-The second step is a confirmation vote, where the minority, having lost the previous vote but comfortable the winner is indeed not an attacker, can vote alongside the majority in order to avoid splitting the DAO.
-On the other hand, if the minority does suspects a 51% attack, it's important for it to keep its ability to stick with its decision to split the DAO, effectively rendering any attack unprofitable.

-### I thought DAOs were fully automated, why do you call this a DAO?

-Slock.it UG is set on building a fully automated DAO, that is, the first proposal to the DAO will include an proposal relating to the continuous improvement of the DAO's own codebase.

-Version 1 of the DAO, while not fully automated is fully autonomous in the sense that the DAO token holders will be 100% in control of it and we as the code creators will have no influence over it.
-Thisl represents a considerably better process than a traditional 'crypto kickstarter'.
-Longer term, a Version 2 could see the percentage of transactions going back to the DAO to become dynamic and orchestrated by a narrow AI, lowering the fee as more Slocks are deployed, or raising it when in need of further funds - this effectively would automate the decentralized organization.
-Such a switch would however first require a vote by the DAO token holders.

 ### Why did you choose to abstract the operational parameters of the DAO?

-You might wonder why the operational parameters of the DAO have been abstracted as part of a series of smart contract between the DAO and its service provider.
-This is because the DAO will hold 100% of its funds from day one and had to be made immutable code-wise, while at the same time needed to retain enough flexibility to hire and fire service providers.
+You might wonder why the operational parameters of the DAO have been abstracted as part of a series of smart contract between the DAO and its Service Provider.
+This is because the DAO will hold 100% of its funds from day one and had to be made immutable code-wise, while at the same time needed to retain enough flexibility to hire and fire Service Providers.

 Using this model we are able to guarantee that the core DAO code itself (the part that holds the funds) will rarely, if ever need to be updated.
-To keep adapting rapidly to market changes, the DAO will vote on proposals and could even change service providers.
+To keep adapting rapidly to market changes, the DAO will vote on proposals and could even change Service Providers.
 This means the DAO will still be able to not only affect the operational parameters of its relationships with suppliers, but also completely change business models if needed.